BANZAI or BONSAI?

-Or may Steve Borthwick live to coach the Soap Dodgers for 10000 years and Eddie gets cut down to size.
-So the results so far see the Japanese ahead of the Soap Dodgers on their Northern Tour.
+Or may Steve Borthwick live to coach the Soap Dodgers for 10,000 years and Eddie gets cut down to size.
+The results so far see the Japanese ahead of the Soap Dodgers on their Northern Tour.
 The Brave Blossoms stand with one loss against France and a win against Uruguay in what was a see saw contest.
-We all know how the SDs have gone.
-We stand at 0-3 and the less said about it the better.
-Our last win was funnily enough against Japan at the start of July tour.
+We all know how the SDs have gone; they stand at 0-3 and the less said about it the better.
+Their last win was funnily enough against Japan at the start of July tour.
 Japan had a pretty good Pacific Nations Cup with 3 wins out of 4 before coming unstuck against Fiji.
-Let’s see what Eddie San and his apprentice Grasshopper Borthwick can come with in selection to whet the appetite before making any predictions.
+Let’s see what Eddie-san and his apprentice Grasshopper Borthwick can come up with in selection to whet the appetite before making any predictions.

 THE TEAMS